Riliumph/til/英語/ECC/Power4/Grammer/C_Unit6.md

 Judging from the recent economic situation, it seems (to be) difficult to realize.

-Speaking of economic conditions, did you read the economic forecast released by the Bank of Japan yesterday?
+Speaking of economic situation, did you read the economic forecast released by the Bank of Japan yesterday?

+> `economic climate` = `economic situation`
+> `economic condition`とは言わない